 One of the benefits of using the service of an online freelancing marketplace is someone will handle payment request along with a record of client payments.
 But unfortunately, direct money transfer to your bank is not part of the service.
 You must create and link a PayPal account to your freelancing website and a local bank.
 In my cases, I created the PayPal account first and went to a local bank to get a MasterCard debit card.
 And then I enrolled my MasterCard debit card to my PayPal account and used it to verify a payment method on the freelancing website.
 I know it’s a lot of work so I’ll be writing an updated instruction here soon.

-I hope these three steps helped you understand the first few steps that you need to take as a newbie in freelancing, so you can start building your reputation as a freelancer in no time.
+I hope these steps helped you jumpstart your career as a freelancer, so you can start building your portfolio in no time.

-Do you want to know how I established my career as a freelancer?
-Stay tuned for my next entry, How to Establish Your Career as a Freelancer.
+Stay tuned for my next entry, How to Establish Your Career as a Freelancer in 2019